anandg112/anandg112/README.md

 - :telescope: Currently, I’m working as a Senior Software Engineer at 1Password provisioning infrastructure with CDK (Golang) and Terraform, developing an internal developer platform on Backstage (TypeScript) and migrating workloads to a service-oriented architecture on EKS.

+- 🥇 Proficient in Golang, TypeScript, Python

+- :gear: Passionate about self-service infrastructure, platform engineering and blazing-fast APIs

 - :seedling: Exploring Rust, WebAssembly and LLMs

 - :zap: In my free time, I like to go on hikes, drink good coffee and read tech articles.